Using Predictive Audiences in Google Analytics 4:

 4.1 Remarketing audiences:

-Predictive audiences are ideally suited to remarketing campaigns because GA4 uses machine learning to identify deep patterns of behaviour that are unique to your site or app which indicate the user is likely to convert.
+Predictive audiences are ideal for remarketing campaigns because GA4 uses machine learning to identify deep patterns of behaviour that are unique to your site or app which indicate the user is likely to convert.
 The ‘Likely 7-day purchasers’ are the ideal audience for a remarketing campaign.
-A persuasive follow-up message delivered to these users could be the trigger they need to complete a purchase.
+A persuasive follow-up message delivered to these users could also be the trigger they need to complete a purchase.

 4.2 Re-engagement campaigns: